ahmedaswai/FaoymCar/README.md

 # Q-Car is for Company in Egypt to handle its customers and its trips
-## The code is based on vertx.web and Vue.js as UI
+## The code is based on Vertx.web and Vue.js as UI
-### The system aims thier renting company
+### The system aims the owners's renting company